jaukia/cld-js/readme.markdown

 cld.js
 ======

-Detect the langugage of any piece of text: the text goes in and a language comes out.
-This is a javascript port of the Compact Language Detector from Chromium.
+Detect the langugage of any piece of text &mdash; the text goes in and a language comes out.
+This is a Javascript port of the Compact Language Detector from Chromium.

 Compactness is relative: cld.js is 1 MB minified and gzipped, 3 MB just minified and 9.6 MB in its original form.

-Cld.js provides function detectLangugage(text) which returns the name of the language of the text.
+Cld.js provides function _detectLangugage(text)_ which returns the name of the language of the text.

 To see an example:

-* In a browser, open "demo.html".
+* In a browser, open _"demo.html"_.
 For now, works only in Chrome and Firefox.

-* On Node.js, run "node demo-node.js".
+* On Node.js, run _"node demo-node.js"_.

 Note that the porting may have caused degradation in the language detection!
-The library has not been much tested!
+The library has not been much tested.

 Origins and license
 -------------------